Anavilhanas National Park: Anavilhanas Archipelago (Brazil)

-Anavilhanas National Park, located in the state of Amazonas, Brazil encompasses a large archipelago in the Rio Negro, approximately 70 km (43 mi) upstream from the city of Manaus.
+Anavilhanas National Park, located in Amazonas, Brazil, encompasses a large archipelago in the Río Negro, approximately 70 km (43 mi) upstream from Manaus.
 Here, the river becomes almost 30 km (18 mi) wide during the wet season.
 It is part of the Central Amazon Conservation Complex, a World Heritage Site.

-The park protects the environment of the Anavilhanas river archipelago in the Río Negro, one of the largest in the world, and its forest formations.
-Originally created in 1981 as a strictly protected ecological station, it was reclassified to the more open (but still protected) National Park status in 2008.
+The park protects the environment of the Anavilhanas River archipelago in the Río Negro, one of the largest in the world, and its forest formations.
+Created in 1981 as a strictly protected ecological station, it was reclassified to the more open (but still protected) National Park status in 2008.

 The Anavilhanas National Park is administered by ICMBio (Chico Mendes Institute for Biodiversity Conservation).
-Within the archipelago, there are two floating and one terrestrial base to support inspection and research.
-These structures are located near Lago do Prato, the Baipendi river and at the mouth of the Apuaú river.
+Within the archipelago are two floating and one terrestrial base to support inspection and research.
+These structures are located near Lago do Prato, the Baipendi River and at the mouth of the Apuaú River.

-The National Park is bounded to the north and east by the Rio Negro Left Bank Environmental Protection Area, a 611,008 hectares (1,509,830 acres) sustainable use conservation area created in 1995.
+The National Park is bounded north and east by the Rio Negro Left Bank Environmental Protection Area, a 611,008 ha (1,509,830 acres) sustainable use conservation area created in 1995.

 The fluvial section extends to the west shore of the Río Negro, which is mainly protected by the Rio Negro Right Bank Environmental Protection Area and the Rio Negro Sustainable Development Reserve.

 The water level fluctuation during high tide in the wet season and low tide in the dry season is between 8 and 12 m (26 and 40 ft).
-During high tide, the islands and most of the vegetation are flooded, creating the igapós (blackwater-flooded forests).
+The islands and most vegetation are flooded during high tide, creating the igapós (blackwater-flooded forests).
 In the dry season, beaches of different sizes are formed.